 Participants were able to present unconventional space-oriented developments and had the chance to win a cash prize to build a prototype.
 Association Noosphere, founded by Max Polyakov, conducted this challenge jointly with Oles Honchar Dnipro National University.
-Specifically, it was aimed at raising student awareness of modern-day suborbital rockets, which are considered as the future of aerospace.
+Specifically, it aimed to raise student awareness of modern-day suborbital rockets, which are considered the future of aerospace.

 Participants were presented with three topics:

 The tournament, powered by Max Polyakov’s Noosphere, welcomed 28 participants, who formed 7 teams.
 They were judged on their pitch sessions and the background of their projects.

 In the long run, the DniproSkyLAB, UniversalRocket, CLASNARocket, RocchettaSpaceVehicle, and DH teams were announced as the winners.
 Both the CLASNARocket and RocchettaSpaceVehicle teams competed in the same category, which is Advanced Rocket Systems.
 Whereas the first team came up with the idea to use a dual-mode engine for a single-stage, meteorological research rocket, the latter proposed using a hybrid rocket engine instead of traditional solid-fuel one.

 The DniproSkyLAB and UniversalRocket teams worked out solutions within the CanSat category.
 The DniproSkyLAB teammates introduced the concept of a launch vehicle for CanSat launches coupled with samples of several technical elements.
 The UniversalRocket team focused on creating a Ukrainian segment of the International CanSat project to explore technically feasible CanSat configurations and design launchers and payload systems.